What Are The Different Types of Marketing Concepts That You Should Know

 In content marketing, we talked about a certain type of content and that was videos.
 But the level of popularity and success of video content in the content marketing sector has made it a different sector.
 This sector is called video marketing.

 The idea of video marketing is to create a video as content and publish it on different platforms.
 It can be any social media platform; it can be YouTube or it can be any website.
 But the video has to be informative and related to the product that might be of use to a certain demographic of targeted customers.

 Just like video marketing, voice marketing is another component of content marketing.
 Here instead of video, companies create content based on voice.
 It can also be called a podcast.
 And these podcasts are published on several websites; even on YouTube.
 Some common examples can be Google Home, Alexa, etc which people use in their daily life.

 16. Email Marketing

 You would have probably guessed what email marketing is by the name.
 Yes.
 It is doing marketing through Email.
-In this case, the marketing is targeted for a very small yet targeted audience.
-It involves sending various messages, offers, greetings, and even contents through email to potential clients.
+In this case, the marketing is targeted at a very small yet targeted audience.
+It involves sending various messages, offers, greetings, and even content through email to potential clients.

 17. Native Marketing

 This type of marketing is almost like content marketing.
 But native marketing has a very basic difference from content marketing.
 In content marketing, the company in the question itself publishes various content for marketing.